omarkamaal/se-assignment/README.md

 Your job is to create a simple test driven inspirational quotes application that will show you a new inspirational quote every-time you click on the page as well as the author of the quote in the bottom right, the quote should be loaded using ajax.

-The application should inform the user somehow on how he can use it, in my case I made it so that the first time the app loads starts it says on the screen that you should click/tap
+The application should inform the user somehow on how he can use it, in my case I made it so that the first time the app starts it says on the screen that you should click/tap

 A demo that will only work in chrome and basically just looks like what we want you to do can be found [here](http://amrdraz.github.io/inspire-me/)